ory/hydra-client-python/docs/OAuth2Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **revoke_o_auth2_consent_sessions**
-> revoke_o_auth2_consent_sessions(subject, client=client, all=all)
+> revoke_o_auth2_consent_sessions(subject=subject, client=client, consent_request_id=consent_request_id, all=all)

 Revoke OAuth 2.0 Consent Sessions of a Subject

 This endpoint revokes a subject's granted consent sessions and invalidates all associated OAuth 2.0 Access Tokens.
 You may also only revoke sessions for a specific OAuth 2.0 Client ID.

 ### Example